google/osv-scanner/docs/supported_languages_and_lockfiles.md

 ## C/C++ scanning

-OSV-Scanner also supports vendored and submoduled C/C++ dependencies.
+With the addition of [vulnerable commit ranges](https://osv.dev/blog/posts/introducing-broad-c-c++-support/) to the OSV.dev database, OSV-Scanner now supports vendored and submoduled C/C++ dependencies

 Because the C/C++ ecosystem does not have a centralized package manager, C/C++ dependencies tend to be bundled with the project.
 Dependencies are either [submoduled](#submoduled-dependencies) or [vendored](#vendored-dependencies).
 In either case, OSV-Scanner is able to find known vulnerabilities in your project dependencies.